 Plan to treat your child to their favourite breakfast on their first day back to school.
 Whether it's making pancakes or a cheeky fry up, it can be doable if you can prepare everything you can the night before!
 See here for some delicious breakfast recipes that will give your child the energy to get through the school day.

 When your child returns home from school, ask them about their day.
 If you want to get more than one word answers, ask them questions like "What did you do for the day?"
 "Who are your new friends?"
-"Do you like your teacher and why?"
+"Do you like your teacher and why?".
+If these questions don't work, ask "What was your favourite part of the day?".
 Clear a chunk of time out of your day to really get an idea of what your child's first impressions of school are.

 Plan out where your child will do their homework, where their schoolbag, jacket and shoes will go etc. Try to clear some space in a quiet room with a desk where they can concentrate on their work without distractions.
 The kitchen would work well as you can help them as you get the dinner ready, just make sure that the television/radio is switched off!